tungphambasement/DCNN/docs/pipeline_architecture.md

 # Architecture
-For now, the pipelining model consists of a Coordinator, multiple Stages.
-For modularity, the Coordinator and the Stages should only communicate via the Communicator, which have the ability to retrieve, store, and send messages (these messages comes with a metadata about the request type).
+The pipelining model consists of a Coordinator, multiple Stages, each of which is equipped with its own communicator.
+The Coordinator and the Stages should only communicate via the Communicator, which have the ability to retrieve, store, and send messages (these messages comes with a metadata about the request type).
 The Stages and the Coordinator does not know the method which the Communicator uses to communicate, they know these methods exists and call them.
 Allows nice scalability for different communication methods/frameworks.

 Each stage will have a input message queue.
 This is because when first Stage have finished forwarding batch 2, second Stage might not have finished forwarding batch 1.
 Note that each Stage should only be processing only 1 task, more would be meaningless and will cause unneccesary overhead.